 Agritourism is alive and well in Door County.
 Door County is famous for its cherry orchards, but that’s just the beginning.
 From a lavender farm to barn quilt tours, Door County can help you connect with where food comes from, and many of these activities are completely free!

 Door County’s famous cherry orchards are a fun way to spend some time.
 While picking cherries will cost money, most orchard owners won’t mind if you simply want to walk the grounds.
 Additionally, the orchards provide a nice sight-seeing and photography opportunity when the blossoms are out.
 Hello Door County’s favorite orchard is Soren’s Valhalla Orchards, and we’ve written about it in our post of Best Things to Do with Teens in Door County and Best Things to Do with Kids in Door County.

 Door County’s biggest art gallery stretches across the peninsula and is completely free to take in.
 Over 50 historic barns in the county have been adorned with “quilts” – decorative patterns reminiscent of quilt squares.
-The Peninsula Pulse has a nice article on the Door County barn quilts, and you can print a guide to the quilts by clicking here.
+You can print a guide to the quilts by clicking here.

 You’ll probably buy some delicious produce or baked goods at a Door County farmer’s market, but it’s by no means necessary.
 You’ll have fun whether you stock up your pantry or not.